odhran-kainos/blog/post/18 - What's Functional Programming All About?.md

 try to make changes to the code?

 Changing code is something we do all day, and sometimes we do it incorrectly.
-It would be a nice properly of a codebase if changes tended to be easier to make correctly, and incorrect changes were easier to spot.
+It would be a nice property of a codebase if changes tended to be easier to make correctly, and incorrect changes were easier to spot.
 We'll discuss the latter first.